griga23/shoe-store/lab2.md

 );
 ```

-Insert data in the created table
+Insert the data into the new table:
 ```
 INSERT INTO shoe_order_customer_product(
   order_id,